drstephenliu/opdd/README.md

 - Wojciech Zbijewski: wzbijewski@jhu.edu

 ## Description
-We here present the definition of each matrix/vector in the context of multi-energy imaging.
+#### We here present the definition of each matrix/vector in the context of multi-energy medical imaging.
 However, keep in mind that all terms in OPDD can be customized for general purposes.

 (Under construction...)